 Next, take some time to do your research.

-Find the right memory care strategy for your family member.
+Find the right memory care assisted living strategy for your family member.

 - Talk with others who have experienced something similar.
 Join a support group for those who are currently walking this path.